+The most common advice is wrong.
 Who likes boiled or steamed onions – I don’t.
 Yuck.
 Someone made this up and now everyone is saying the same thing.
 “Just replace oil when sauteing with a little bit of water or vegetable stock.”
 NO!
 That’s steaming or even boiling if you put too much, but definitely not sauteing.
 We want caramelization!

-Don’t preheat nonstick cookware on high temperatures
+Don’t let nonstick cookware reach high temperatures

 Sauteing vegetables without oil